sambellsoup/CBIR/README.md

 Since SIFT and SURF are patented, I decided to check out ORB, the free alternative.
 ORB provides a list of keypoints and feature descriptors as vectors.
 Relating this information to a nearest neighbor, or bag of (visual) words is something I would like to explore further.

-I tried a simple neural network.
-I was working with a simple neural network through Keras.
-It required me to denote how many classes/brands were in the training data.
+I tried a simple neural network through Keras.
+It required me to designate how many classes/brands were in the training data.
 I split the file names and found there were about 350 unique brands of liquor.
 Still, I received errors about the input shape and the array shape not matching.
 This is somehting I would like to solve.

 KAZE was very slow to extract the features from the images.
 There should be a better implementation of this for a larger dataset.